 The origins of business strategy are found in military applications.
-Generals throughout the ages faced formidable challenges as they crafted plans to outmaneuver competing forces, acquire territory, and gain power.
-Similarly, business leaders also looked to outmaneuver their rivals as they entered new markets against entrenched competitors, secured a strong market position, and expanded their companies’ influence.
-Although the destructive aspects of war are not present in business, there is a reasonable parallel, such as the bankruptcies of once mighty companies, which resulted in layoffs of thousands of employees and the closings of numerous plants.
-Then, there is the devastating economic impact and societal disruption that creates demoralizing misery among large groups of individuals in once-flourishing areas worldwide.
+Generals throughout history faced formidable challenges as they crafted plans to outmaneuver competing forces, acquire territory, and gain power.
+Similarly, business leaders also look to outmaneuver their rivals as they enter new markets against entrenched competitors, secure a strong market position, and expand their companies’ influence.
+Although the destructive aspects of war are not present in business, there is a reasonable parallel, such as the bankruptcies of once-mighty companies, which resulted in layoffs of thousands of employees and the closings of numerous plants.
+Then there was the devastating economic impact and societal disruption that created demoralizing misery among large groups of individuals in once-flourishing areas worldwide.

 Introduction.
 Part 1: Origins Chapter 1: Sun Tzu Chapter 2: Carl von Clausewitz Part 2: Applications Chapter 3: Activating a Business Strategy: Developing a Strategic Business Plan Chapter 4: Origins and Applications of the Digital Age Organization Appendix: Evaluating Your Organization’s Readiness